Coriana1/DEMO-hello_world/README.md

         ~ Message = Gives a snapshot a label

-Github -> You code in cloud that you can share code with others Git is used to help you manage your team work, tracks versions and keeps them separte until you add them in!
+Github -> You code in cloud that you can share code with others Git is used to help you manage your team work, tracks versions and keeps them separate until you add them in!

   * Git + GitHub = Teams can work on the same file without messing on another up, while also keeping up with the latest versions, and can sync your computer with what is online.